AI-SDC/SACRO-ML/user_stories/README.md

 ## User Stories Instructions
 This folder contains example guides of how the aisdc package can be used by both a researcher and a TRE.
-The user guides ahve been split into 7 'user stories', each designed to fit a different use-case.
+The user guides have been split into 7 'user stories', each designed to fit a different use-case.
 Which user story should be used can be found using the following flow chart and using the descriptions below.

 Once the appropriate user story has been selected, the researcher should use the user_story_[x]\user_story_[x]_researcher.py as a guide to create appropriate models and metadata files for testing and release.